-The contractor in accordance with statutory requirements shall report all accidents to the HSA.
-All Fatal Accidents and Lost Time Accidents shall be notified to the ESB (BSC) safety department immediately in verbal form and reported formally in writing.
-Investigations shall identify both the direct and indirect causes of the accident/incident.
-Contractors must co-operate with and assist ESB (BSC) in its investigations of accidents, dangerous occurrences and "near misses".
+The contractor in accordance with statutory requirements shall report all accidents to the HSA where there is an absence of three days or longer.
+All Fatal Accidents and Lost Time Accidents shall be notified to the Electric Ireland) safety department immediately in verbal form and reported formally in writing.
+Such investigations shall identify both the direct and indirect causes of the accident/incident.
+Contractors must co-operate with and assist Electric Ireland in its investigations of accidents, dangerous occurrences and "near misses".
+It is imperitive that contractors have the necessary resources and competency to carry out root cause investigations, implement relevantt corrective actions and control measures where a crictical incident may occur.

-Reportable accidents and dangerous occurrences shall be reported directly by the contractor to the Health and Safety Authority in accordance with the Safety, Health and Welfare at Work Regulations, the contractor shall provide a copy of the statutory forms (e.g. IR1 and IR3) to the ESB safety department.
+Reportable accidents and dangerous occurrences shall be reported directly by the Contractor to the health and Safety Authority in accordance with the Safety, health and Welfare at Work Regulations, the contractor shall provide a copy of the statutory forms (e.g. IR1 and IR3) to the ESB safety department